kjoebie/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-*1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*
+*1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*

 ```r
 numberofmissingvalues <- sum(is.na(data$steps))